-Audit services are provided by the Arizona Office of the Auditor General.
+Audit services are provided by the Arizona Auditor General.
 As noted above, Arizona Revised Statutes require an annual audit of the District's financial statements.
 This requirement has been complied with.
 The independent auditors' report is included in this document.
 The auditors' opinion is unmodified.